 According to published reports in the Journal of the American Medical Association (JAMA):

-53 percent of drug abusers and 37 percent of alcohol abusers also suffer with at least one mental disorder.
+- 53 percent of drug abusers and 37 percent of alcohol abusers also suffer from at least one mental disorder.

 The predominance of comorbidity between mental disorders and substance abuse doesn’t necessarily mean that one brought on the other, regardless if one arose first.
 But, you should consider a few common scenarios:

-Substance abuse can cause you to experience one or more symptoms mental illness.
+- Substance abuse can cause you to experience one or more symptoms of mental illness.
 For instance, in some marijuana abusers, there is an increased risk of psychosis.

 All of these scenarios likely contribute to whether and how certain comorbidities develop.
 Alcohol and drugs don’t treat underlying mental disorder symptoms.
 In fact, they often generate a totally new set of problems for you, as they also increase the severity of your original mental illness symptoms.
 Therefore, if you return home without addressing your mental disorders, it could compel you to self-medicate.